edinburgh-napier/set09121/lectures/lecture2.md

 CMake processes this and generates solution files relevent to the platform you are working on.

-Not all c++ projects use CMake or have a working config. <!-- .element: class="fragment" -->
+Not all C++ projects use CMake or have a working config. <!-- .element: class="fragment" -->

-SFML and box2d do.
+SFML and Box2D do.
 So we are all set. <!-- .element: class="fragment" -->

 CMake is covered more in depth in the labs. <!-- .element: class="fragment" -->

+---

+# CMake

+- You will absolutely come to hate CMake...
+- BUT, it is used in many big software houses, such as EA. <!-- .element: class="fragment" -->
+- So... get used to it now, and make sure you understand the labs! <!-- .element: class="fragment" -->

 </textarea>
 </section>